 View descriptions and pictures of the local landmarks (designated by the County) by clicking on a quadrant in the map below, or on the township list below the map.
 You may also find a brief, one-page Summary Landmark List a useful overview.

 See also: The McHenry County Comprehensive Landmark Listing (354 Kb), which includes the County's designated landmarks above, as well as other categories of landmarks within the county, such as those on the National Historic Register, sites with Historical Society plaques, and municipal landmarks.
+National Historic Register properties can also be found on Wikipedia.

 We also have published a Historic Landmark booklet in cooperation with the McHenry County Convention and Visitors Bureau.
 The booklet contains landmark descriptions with pictures, and the latitude/longitude coordinates of the sites.
 Two versions of the booklet are available to download —